harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Cloud Cost Management

 - Jira Operations for On-Premise Jira: We have added support for Jira operations corresponding to CCM recommendations for on-prem Jira installations, ensuring smoother integration and functionality.
-(CCM-18315)
+[CCM-18315]

+- Azure Data Sync Frequency Update: The Azure data sync frequency has been changed from 1 day to 1 hour.
+This enhancement will allow data to flow faster for Azure customers, reducing wait times and improving data availability [CCM-18014]

+- Changes to K8s delegate YAML: We have modified the default K8s delegate YAML, in the [Quick Create flow](https://developer.harness.io/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes/) for creating Kubernetes connector.
+This ensures that new configurations are utilised for creation of delegate.
+[CCM-18577]

 #### Continuous Delivery